Energy companies achieving “gold” standard more than doubles

-The Energy UK Safety Net, which sets a standard for how debt collection is undertaken, and the pledge to never knowingly disconnect a vulnerable customer, has been central to that.
+The Energy UK Safety Net sets a standard for how debt collection is undertaken, with suppliers pledging to never knowingly disconnect a vulnerable customer.

 Signatories to the Safety Net undergo an audit each year to assess delivery against 13 key objectives including having specialist teams to support vulnerable customers, monitoring repayment options so they take into account a customer’s ability to pay and never knowingly disconnecting a vulnerable customer.

 Lawrence Slade, chief executive of Energy UK said:

 “It is fantastic news that the number of suppliers achieving the gold standard has more than doubled, clearly demonstrating the industry’s commitment to protecting vulnerable customers.